soodoku/tldr/summaries/48_million_mutinies.md

 	* In those days there were two compartments in any brahmin hotel, one for brahmins, one for the others.

-* To me, India was a land of caste costume.
-(Though it was a good deal less so than a country like England, where a whole ritual of costume and colour, marking different jobs, groups, social ranks, sports, activities, gradations of meals, different times of day and year, kept many people in a constant pacific frenzy: in India everyone just had his one costume.)

 ### Periyar